Two jack-up rigs win long-term drilling assignments

 Offshore drilling contractor Borr Drilling has secured new long-term deals for two jack-up rigs with undisclosed oil and gas companies in the Middle East and Southeast Asia.

-Borr Drilling disclosed the new contract awards for two of its premium jack-up drilling rigs on Friday, explaining that these awards increase its backlog by approximately 2,030 days, excluding optional periods.
+Borr Drilling disclosed the new contract awards for two of its premium jack-up drilling rigs on Friday.
+These awards increase the firm’s backlog by approximately 2,030 days, excluding optional periods.

 The 2013-built Frigg jack-up rig is of KFELS Super A Class design and can operate in water depths of up to 400 ft.
 The rig’s maximum drilling depth is 35,000 ft.